ResearchComputing/Documentation/Job-Tools.md

 ```bash
 $ sacct --jobs=your_job-id
 ```

 ...or your rc username:

 ```bash
 $ sacct --user=your_rc-username
 ```

-to pull up accounting information on jobs ran at an earlier time.
+To pull up accounting information on jobs ran at an earlier time.

 By default, `sacct` will only pull up jobs that were ran on the current day.
 We can use the `--starttime` flag so the command knows to look beyond its short-term cache of jobs.

 ```bash
 $ sacct –-jobs=your_job-id –-starttime=YYYY-MM-DD
 ```

 To see a non-abbreviated version of sacct output, use the `--long` flag:

 ```bash
 $ sacct –-job your_job-id –-starttime=YYYY-MM-DD --long
 ```

 ### Formatting Output with sacct

-Oftentimes, the standard output of `sacct` will not provide the information we want.
+Like sstat, the standard output of `sacct` will usually not provide the information we want.
 To remedy this, we can use the `--format` flag to choose what we want in our output.
-The format flag is handled by a list of comma separated variables which specify output data.
-The command with the `--format` flag looks as such:
+Similarly, the format flag is handled by a list of comma separated variables which specify output data:

 ```bash
 $ sacct --user=your_rc-username --format=var_1,var_2, ... , var_N